leanflutter/awesome-flutter-desktop/README.md

 - [yaru](https://github.com/ubuntu/yaru.dart) - Ubuntu Yaru Style - Distinct look and feel of the Ubuntu Desktop

 ## Projects
-- [API Dash](https://github.com/foss42/api-dash) - API Dash is a beautiful open-source cross-platform API Client built using Flutter which can help you easily create & customize your API requests, visually inspect responses and generate Dart code on the go.
+- [API Dash](https://github.com/foss42/api-dash) - API Dash is a beautiful open-source cross-platform API Client built using Flutter which can help you easily create & customize your API requests, visually inspect responses and generate API integration code.
+A lightweight alternative to postman/insomnia.
 - [AirController](https://github.com/air-controller/air-controller-desktop) - A new handy and powerful Android phone assistant， powered by Flutter.
 - [Amphitheatre Desktop](https://github.com/amphitheatre-app/desktop) - Open source GUI application that enables you to interact with Amphitheatre
 - [AppImage Pool](https://github.com/prateekmedia/appimagepool) - A simple, modern AppImageHub Client, powered by flutter.